Comfrey has long been touted as a miracle plant by permaculture enthusiasts for its soil-boosting properties.Does it really heal damaged soil?

 - Books (such as Gaia’s Garden and The Suburban Micro-Farm)

-- Courses (see my article How to choose a permaculture class)
+- Courses (see my article How to choose a Permaculture Design Course)

 - Visits to your property from a professional designer (See my article 3 reasons to hire a permaculture designer for your landscape)

 The downside is that this homegrown research data sometimes lacks credibility.
 A double-edged sword, no doubt.
 It’s tough to know if a particular technique—like growing comfrey for its ability to accumulate nutrients in its leaves—is a tried-and-true solution or if it’s an old wives’ tale.

 One permaculturist set out to take some soil samples over time and see whether this whole comfrey thing was actually true: Did it improve his soil?

 After 5 years of comfrey, the topsoil in this sample shows a lower pH and higher percent organic matter than any of the previous samples, and the nutrient levels are practically off the charts – a 47 to 232% increase over the previously observed highs.

 I did not test for calcium or magnesium either before or after, but just on the basis of NPK the comfrey is completely vindicated.”

 To celebrate, plant some for yourself today!
 I recommend planting Bocking 14 root cuttings.

 Need more ideas for building soil in the permaculture garden?